 |Material||Surface Finish (u-inches)||Thickness Tolerance (Typ)||Applications|

 |Polished 99.6% Alumina||Less than 1u-in||±0.0005"||Used for low to medium power RF & Microwave circuits|

 |Polished 99.5% Beryllium Oxide (BeO)||Less than 4u-in||±0.0005"||Used for high-power DC/RF/Microwave circuits|

 |Polished Aluminum Nitride||Less than 2u-in||±0.0005"||Used for high-power DC/RF/Microwave circuits|

 |Polished Fused Silica||Less than 1u-in (60/40 optical)||±0.0005"||Used for high frequency circuits requiring extremely low loss of performance|

 |Polished Sapphire||Less than 1u-in (60/40 optical)||±0.0005"||Used for optics, power electronic substrates & RF/microwave substrates|

-We're located just north of Boston, Massachusetts in Westford, MA, and proudly service the entire US with many laser machining, secondary processing, lapping and polishing services.
-All of our materials are stocked in-house for optimal convenience.
+We're located just north of Boston, Massachusetts in Westford, MA, and proudly service the entire US.
+We offer many laser services, machining, and secondary processing services, along with our lapping and polishing services.